charlescohanlon/csc480-f25-labs/L1 - (Agentic) LLMs/Overview.md

 Did the tool present the information in a novel, original way, or did it appear to reproduce existing content in a bland manner?
 Was the content or presentation surprising to you?
 See Koivisto, M., and Grassini, S. (2023) below for a recent examination.

+#### Explanations

+What standards (clarity, completeness, correctness, coherence, audience appropriateness) did you apply to explanations given?
+Indicate whether you used any measurable criteria (e.g., number of factual claims verified, citation presence, comparison to a rubric) and how those influenced your judgment.

 #### Advantages

 Based on your experiences, what advantages did you see?
 How were they evident in this particular tool?
 Are there actual or potential applications where you would consider using it?